jinxmcg/counter/README.md

 Because the counter is stored in memory, it will be reset if the application restarts and also if the application is scaled to multiple pods in a Kubernetes environment will not be synchronized.

 Scalability can be achieved not by scaling number of replicas but by scaling the CPU cores of the deployment.
-If we want to increase number of replicas we need to use a synchronizing mechanism by using a database such as Redis with connection pooling and scripts inside Redis server to reduce number of roundtrips by a factor of 3.
+If we want to increase number of replicas we need to use a synchronizing mechanism by using a database such as Redis with connection pooling and scripts inside Redis server to reduce number of roundtrips by a factor of at least 3.

 ## API Endpoints